Safety in the surf at Sydneys and Austrialias beaches

 beach.
 The lifesavers watch the people in the water between the flags to give help if needed.

-If you are caught in one of the currents called a "Rip" or Undertow" you might
+If you are caught in one of these currents called a "Rip" or Undertow" you might

 panic, thinking that the current could carry you away far out to sea.